gtiwari-bidmc/LD_Score_Estimation_wiki/Heritability-and-Genetic-Correlation.md

 	--w-ld-chr eur_w_ld_chr/ \
 	--out scz_bip

+If you are only interested in estimating heritability, instead type

+	ldsc.py \
+	--h2 scz.sumstats.gz \
+	--ref-ld-chr eur_w_ld_chr/ \
+	--w-ld-chr eur_w_ld_chr/ \
+	--out scz

+The output from the `--h2` and `--rg`  commands are very similar, so for the rest of the tutorial, we will show the output of `--rg`.
+Note that heritability estimates and LD Score regression intercepts obtained with `--h2` will often be slightly different from heritability estimates and intercepts obtained with `--rg`; this is because for example `--rg scz.sumstats.gz,bip.sumstats.gz` uses the intersection of the SNPs in `scz.sumstats.gz` and the SNPs in `bip.sumstats.gz` for LD Score regression, and `--h2 scz.sumstats.gz` uses all of the SNPs in `scz.sumstats.gz`.
+Usually these two sets of SNPs will be slightly different, which is what yields the small differences in the estimates.

-This will take about a minute, though the precise time will of course vary from machine to machine.
+The commands above will take roughly one minute, though the precise time will vary from machine to machine.
 Let's walk through the components of this command.
 ###### `--rg`
 The `--rg` flag tells `ldsc` to compute genetic correlation.
 The argument to `--rg` should be a comma-separated list of files in the `.sumstats` format.
 In this case, we have only passed two files to `--rg`, but if we were to pass three or more files, `ldsc.py` would compute the genetic correlation between the first file and the list and all subsequent files (i.e., --rg a,b,c will compute rg(a,b) and rg(a,c) ).
 ###### `--ref-ld-chr`